dashih/scrabble-solver-servlet/README.md

 | 7       | PERFORMANCE - Use a Trie to prune the permutation tree |

 ### Version 1
-This project began in college right when I learned the basic algorithm for generating string combinations and permutations.
-The original implemention was in C for no good reason and only supported descrambling fixed-length strings.
-The next iteration was a Java command-line application, now archived at https://github.com/dashih/ScrabbleSolver.
+This project began in college right when I learned the basic algorithm for generating string permutations.
+The original implemention was in C for no good reason; it was complex, only supported descrambling fixed-length strings, and did not support blanks.
+The next iteration was a Java command-line application.

 Version 1 of this GitHub project is the port of the original program to a Java servlet.
 The UI was basic HTML/javascript.